Maren Morris Shows Off Her ‘Sweet Baby Gifts’ From Carrie Underwood

 Carrie Underwood gifted her fellow country star Maren Morris with a “sweet” and somewhat unexpected collection of gifts to celebrate the birth of her first child in March.
-Maren took to Instagram stories on Tuesday (June 9) to show off the presents Carrie sent to her and her husband, singer/songwriter Ryan Hurd — which included alcohol to help them through.
+Maren took to Instagram stories on Tuesday to show off the presents Carrie sent to her and her husband, singer/songwriter Ryan Hurd, which included alcohol to help them through.

-The “My Church” singer shared a photo of the presents she received, which all had the same gray elephant design.
-The baby parcel appeared to include a light blue bib, a quilted white towel, a small plush toy, and a light blue blanket with a silk trim.
+The “My Church” singer shared a photo of the presents, which all had the same gray elephant design.
+The baby parcel appeared to include a light blue bib, a quilted white towel, a small plush toy, and a light blue blanket with silk trim.
 The blanket was personalized with Maren and Ryan’s baby son’s name, Hayes.

-But there was one gift that was missing from the photo, which can be seen via Taste of Country.
+Yet, there was one gift missing from the photo, which can be seen via Taste of Country.

-In the caption, Maren revealed that there was also another present the mom of two sent along to help her navigate motherhood — wine.
+In the caption, Maren revealed that there was also another present sent along to help her navigate motherhood — wine.

 “Thanks @carrieunderwood for these sweet baby gifts for Hayes,” she captioned the photo she shared with her 1.4 million followers.